 Bloodborne pathogensBloodborne infections

-A pathogen is something that spreads disease.
-Germs that live in human blood and can cause disease in humans are called bloodborne pathogens.
+A pathogen is something that causes disease.
+Germs that can cause long-lasting infection in human blood and disease in humans are called bloodborne pathogens.

 The most common and dangerous germs spread through blood in the hospital are:

 - Hepatitis B virus (HBV) and hepatitis C virus (HCV).
 These viruses cause infections and liver damage.